pkerpedjiev/emptypipes/_posts/2014-10-02-vim-python-snippets.md

 {% endhighlight %}

-That's a lot of code for a simple task you say?
+That's a lot of code for a simple task.
 Well it doesn't necessarily require much typing to enter thanks to the [SnipMate](http://www.vim.org/scripts/script.php?script_id=2540) plugin for vim.
-By adding the following code in ``~/.vim/snippets/python.snippets`` we can create almost all of the code by simply typing ``start`` and hitting tab right at the beginning of the script.
+By adding the following code in ``~/.vim/snippets/python.snippets`` we can create almost all of the code by typing ``start`` and hitting tab right at the beginning of the script.

 {% highlight python %}
 snippet start